 \section{Scalar-tensor Baryogenesis}

-The transformation from the geometric framework to the scalar-tensor representation introduces new scalar fields, which, in turn, open the possibility of introducing new interaction terms of the form of gravitational baryogenesis~\cite{Davoudiasl:2004gf}, spontaneous baryogenesis~\cite{Cohen:1987vi,Cohen:1988kt} and quintessential baryogenesis~\cite{DeFelice:2002ir}.
-Hence, one can consider for each of this scalar fields an interaction of the form
+The passage from the geometric framework to the scalar-tensor representation introduces new scalar fields, which, in turn, open the possibility of introducing new interaction terms of the form of gravitational baryogenesis~\cite{Davoudiasl:2004gf}, spontaneous baryogenesis~\cite{Cohen:1987vi,Cohen:1988kt} and quintessential baryogenesis~\cite{DeFelice:2002ir}.
+Hence, one can consider for each of these scalar fields an interaction of the form